Youth go to court for climate justice

-The case — La Rose et al. vs. Her Majesty the Queen — argues these youth are already being harmed by climate change, and the federal government is violating their rights to life, liberty and security of the person under section 7 of the charter and failing to protect essential public trust resources.
+The case — La Rose et al. vs. His Majesty the King (formerly, Her Majesty the Queen) — argues these youth are already being harmed by climate change, and the federal government is violating their rights to life, liberty and security of the person under section 7 of the charter and failing to protect essential public trust resources.
 The youth also allege that their government’s conduct violates their right to equality under section 15 of the charter, since youth are disproportionately affected by the effects of the climate emergency.

 The climate crisis is the biggest threat humanity has ever faced.
 I will not accept the global suffering of future generations.
 That is why I act.